 Fixing a leaky PVC pipe can feel like a straightforward DIY project, but a few common missteps can quickly turn a small drip into a major headache.
 Even if you’re handy around the house, it’s easy to overlook a crucial step that compromises your repair.
 Taking a moment to understand these frequent mistakes will help you get the job done right the first time, saving you from a repeat performance and potential water damage down the road.
 Let’s walk through what not to do, so your fix is strong, secure, and permanent.

-Using the Wrong Adhesive
+Choosing the Wrong Type of Adhesive

 One of the most common errors is grabbing the wrong product for the job.
 It’s important to know that PVC cement isn’t a gap-filling glue.
 Its real purpose is to act as a solvent, slightly melting the surfaces of the pipe and fitting so they can fuse together into one solid piece.
 If you try to simply smear it over a crack or a leaky joint, it won’t create a proper seal.
 You need to use a two-part system: a primer to clean and soften the PVC, followed by the correct cement to create a chemical weld.
 Always read the labels to make sure you have the right products for your pipe size and application (like for pressure or non-pressure lines).